pocketsizesun/parqueteur-ruby/README.md

 ## Usage

 Parqueteur provides an elegant way to generate Apache Parquet files from a defined schema.

-Converters accepts any object that implements `Enumerable`.
+Converters accepts any object that implements `Enumerable` as data source.

 ### Working example